 Thank you for your interest in volunteering with us.

 Without the support of volunteers from a variety of backgrounds, abilities, talents, and time availability, we would be unable to advance our mission to end violence in our community.
-By having individuals who are passionate about being a part of the solution, you help us reach individuals we may not have otherwise due to limited staffing and funding.
+By having individuals who are passionate about being a part of the solution, you help us reach those we may not have otherwise due to limited staffing and funding.

 Valley Crisis Center has a long history of encouraging volunteers to contribute to our success.